bugcodesite/nethub-base-j/README.md

 # nethub-base-j
-a helper middleware for tcp socket work
+a helper for tcp socket work